ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 ## Scene 7: INT.
 CHURCH - MORNING

-The _PASTOR_ stands at the pulpit, addressing the congregation.
+The Elderly woman stands at the pulpit, addressing the congregation.
 The church is filled with attentive listeners, including _DALLAS_ (40s) and _MAC_ (10), sitting quietly in a pew.

-**PASTOR**

-> We are going to look at a new passage from the book of Isiah - on our teaching series - and ask why we and what they thought back then - and what we think now - and what is still true.
-Have people changed that much?
-During ancient times, Israelites would make sacrifices of all kinds--grain, animals, even blood.
-But today, we know that blood sacrifice is no longer required.

-## **CUT TO:**
+**COMMON FOLK**

+> TODAY IS A READING FROM THE BOOK OF ISHAIH CHAPTER 5 VERSE 5

+VO

+> Ishaiah
+>
+> "God will stretch out over Edom

+    the measuring line of chaos
+    and the plumb line of desolation.

+12 Her nobles will have nothing there to be called a kingdom, all her princes will vanish away.
+13 Thorns will overrun her citadels, nettles and brambles her strongholds.
+She will become a haunt for jackals, a home for owls.
+14 Desert creatures will meet with hyenas, and wild goats will bleat to each other;
+there the night creatures will also lie down and find for themselves places of rest.
+15 The owl will nest there and lay eggs, she will hatch them, and care for her young under the shadow of her wings;
+there also the falcons will gather, each with its mate.

 ## Scene 8: EXT.
-CHURCH FELLOWSHIP AREA - AFTERNOON
+CHURCH FRONT LAWN - AFTERNOON

 The church bustles with activity as congregates gather and plop iceberg lettuce on their plastic plates. _Dallas_ and _Mac_ stand awkwardly on line - progressing slowly.